allvoice/allvoice-website/README.md

 ### setup mysql db

+#### short term easy shortcut

+Run the allvoice.sql script found here: https://github.com/allvoice/allvoice-website/releases/tag/db-v1.0.0

+The schema for this dump will eventually drift from master.

+#### long term instructions
 - run `pnpm db:push` to push the Database schema.
 - run `pnpm db:seed`
-- this might take a few mins so move on
+- note: this might take a few mins so move on

-note: this will be missing voicelines, but contain npcs
+- note: this method is missing voiceline content

 ### setup clerk